 The Superstition Spacemodeling Society was formed in 1989 to bring together the rocket enthusiasts in the Phoenix metropolitan area.
-There are now two SSS HPR Launch sites, both located off of exit 53 on the I-10, The Airfield Site is located south of I-10 and the Hope Site is located north of I-10.
+There are now two SSS HPR Launch sites, both located off of exit 53 on the I-10, The AIRFIELD Site is located south of I-10 and the KOFA Site is also located south of I-10.
 Check launch venues / maps for exact locations and directions.
 We also have park launches scheduled throughout the year as part of our community outreach efforts.

 SSS is a chartered NAR Section – #506.
 The NAR supports all phases of rocketry , from 1/4A to high power.
 And it uniquely sponsors model rocket contests at the local, regional, and national levels.
 NAR membership includes a subscription to Sport Rocketry magazine, and a $2,000,000 liability insurance policy is also available.

 NAR tests and certifies the rocket motors (single-use and reloadable) that we use, and actively supports federal and local legislation to keep all aspects of hobby rocketry viable, safe and relatively inexpensive.

 SSS launch activities are typically held the second and/or third weekend of each month and are covered by insurance purchased through the NAR.
 However, we recommend that you have individual insurance either through the NAR (if you’re a member), Tripoli (if you’re a member), by your home owners insurance (check with your agent), or by some other aero modeling organization (such as the AMA).

 …AND THE ONLY WORDS ABOUT SMOKING

 Please, NO smoking or open flames shall be permitted in the prep area, launch area, or within twenty-five (25) feet of any rocket motors, motor reloading kits, or pyrotechnic modules.